 In the Laws of Manu (1:17) sukshma used in the plural refers to the six subtle principles from which the grosser elements are evolved (ahamkara and the fine tanmatras); other systems define 17 subtle principles of the five organs of sense, six organs of action, five elements, buddhi, and manas.

 The term is more or less equivalent to the sukshmopadhi of the Taraka-Raja-Yoga school.

 Sulfur, Sulphur In European medieval alchemy, a cosmic element of which the mineral sulfur was regarded as a manifestation or correspondence.
 In classical Latin, also used for lightning, and the Greek for sulfur is theion (divine); it was regarded as having a purifying, and protective power.
 The alchemical division of nature and man into spirit, body, and soul shows sulfur as denoting spirit and the element fire.
-Sulfur and mercury are used as a means to physical longevity (IU 2:220-1).
 It is used as a purificatory agent in modern medicine, and popular usage has sanctioned its efficacy in the insoluble form of brimstone.